-The report provides information to shareholders and other stakeholders about the company’s financial performance.
+It provides information to shareholders and other stakeholders about the company’s financial performance.

 Your work colleagues all understand this codified way of communicating.
 But when it comes to the company annual report, please don’t do it.
-It’s a sure fire way to alienate and lose readers.
+It’s a sure-fire way to alienate and lose readers.

 A new LMS (learning management system) was installed in July this year, and by early August the LMS was fully functional.

 If you haven’t repeated the short form (LMS) for a few pages and are not sure readers will remember its meaning do the following: